 All members and associates have a right to access the personal

 data which the College holds and which relates to them.
 To obtain a

-copy of such data (or any part of it),
+copy of such data (or any part of it), in the first instance,

 The College is entitled to make a charge for the provision of such